 This programme is offered jointly by the Departments of Government and Sociology, Psychology and Social Work.

-To be approved for the Minor in Criminology, students must have at least a cumulative GPA of 2.7 and must have at least a 'B' in GT33C or GT33D and SY39B.
+To be approved for the Minor in Criminology, students must have at least a cumulative GPA of 2.7 and must have at least a 'B' in GOVT2011 (GT23B) and SOCI3036 (SY39B).